Application and requirements

 You must be current with NAVAC dues. (include e-mail from Certification Chair)

 1. Be a NAVAC Board Certified Chaplain.
 (Include a copy of BCC)

 2. Provide a supporting letter from Chaplain Service Chief to verify all the following:

 a.
-Completion of three years of devoting at least 50% of one’s time in mental health
+Completion of three consecutive years of devoting at least 50% of one’s time in mental health

 b.
 Completion of at least 50 mental health-related spiritual assessments.

 c.
 Active participation in a mental health treatment team for three consecutive years as a staff chaplain.

 d.
 Conducting not less than one class or group a month on mental health and spirituality.